Prudential Center: Location and accessibility

-Located only two blocks from Newark Penn Station, Prudential Center, like its three major counterparts in the New York metropolitan area–Madison Square Garden, Barclays Center, and UBS Arena–is one of the most easily accessible arenas in the country.
-Public transportation access is provided via NJ Transit trains and buses, PATH trains, Newark Light Rail, and Amtrak.
+Prudential Center, like its three major counterparts in the New York metropolitan area—Madison Square Garden, Barclays Center, and UBS Arena—is one of the most easily accessible arenas in the country.
+The arena is located two blocks from Newark Penn Station in downtown Newark, which makes it walkable via New Jersey Transit, PATH, Newark Light Rail, and Amtrak.

 Major highways in the arena's vicinity include I-95 on the New Jersey Turnpike, I-78, I-280, US 1/9, NJ 21, US 22, and the Garden State Parkway.